keptn-workshops/getting-started/README.md

 ## Setup

 ### 1. Login on your Bastion host
-For this lab, we have set up a Bastion host for each participant.
+For this workshop, a Bastion host has been set up for each participant.
-This host has all required CLI tools (e.g. **kubectl** and **keptn**) installed, so you don't have to install it on your machine.
+This host has all required CLI tools (e.g., **kubectl** and **keptn**) installed, so you don't have to install it on your machine.

 * To log in on the Bastion host via your web browser, please follow the instructions provided by the lab instructors.

 ### 2. Check out the workshop repository

-* Please check out the workshop repository from GitHub by
-executing the following command on the Bastion host:
+* Please check out the workshop repository from GitHub by executing the following commands on the Bastion host:

     ```
     git clone https://github.com/keptn-workshops/getting-started